The “Always-On” Cycle: Time Poverty, Burnout, and the Screen-Stress Pattern

 1. Time Poverty as a Lived Experience

 Time poverty isn’t just about how much time is spent working.
-It reflects the experience of having too little time that actually feels restorative or sufficient to recover from daily demands.
+It reflects the experience of having too little time that actually feels restorative or sufficient to recover from work and other stress-related life demands.
 Research links time poverty to increased stress, lower well-being, and burnout (UCLA Anderson School of Management; Northeastern University, CSSH).

 This article is not an argument against remote or hybrid work.
-It is an observational discussion of how digitally mediated work and reduced transitions affect nervous system regulation.
+It is an observational discussion of how digitally mediated work and reduced environmental transitions affect nervous system regulation.

 3. When Time Poverty, Reduced Boundaries, and Digital Overstimulation Compound